lbaw-admin/lbaw-laravel-2017-18/README.md

     sudo apt-get install git composer php7.1 php7.1-mbstring php7.1-xml php7.1-pgsql

-You will also need to install the latest version of docker and docker compose, as described in the [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/):
+You will also need to install the latest version of docker and docker compose, as described [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/):

     sudo apt-get update